wp-plugins/compact-wp-audio-player/readme.txt

 == Changelog ==

+= 1.9.3 =
+- Corrected a typo in the play button image file name.
+- changed the uniqid() function to use the "more_entropy" parameter so the value is more unique.
+- Fixed a minor bug with internet explorer.

+= 1.9.2 =
-1.9.2 - Fixed a minor bug (new player template1) with the "loops" parameter.
+- Fixed a minor bug (new player template1) with the "loops" parameter.

+= 1.9.1 =
-1.9.1 - Fixed a minor bug in the new player template1 with the "autoplay" parameter.
+- Fixed a minor bug in the new player template1 with the "autoplay" parameter.

 1.9 - Added a new shortcode for a different audio player with seek bar and volume control in the player.
 The documentation has usage details of this new shortcode.